Let’s Write! Improving Reading and Writing using Poetry with Rachel Rooney

 About Rachel Rooney

 Rachel Rooney was born in London, the fifth of six children, and now lives in Brighton.
 She trained and works as a special needs teacher, along with visiting schools for poetry readings and workshops.
 Her first collection of poems for older children, The Language of Cat, was the 2011 Poetry Book Society children’s choice.
 It also won the 2012 CLPE Award (CLiPPA) and was long listed for the Carnegie Medal.
 Her next book, My Life as a Goldfish was published in 2014 and shortlisted for CLiPPA 2015.
-Rachel is the chair of the CLiPPA judges in 2017 and is also judging the Betjeman Poetry Prize.
+Rachel was the Chair of the CLiPPA judges in 2017 and is also judged the Betjeman Poetry Prize.

 ‘Why is poetry important for children?
 For the same reason it is important for adults - only more so.
 To experience the power of words.
 To learn better ways of saying things - and to know when to be quiet.
 It allows one a voice, whilst teaching the art of listening.
 It requires self control but it can be liberating, too.
 Poetry can persuade, clarify, amuse and delight both the reader and the writer.’Rachel Rooney